TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 }
 ```

-And here we come to the problem at hand.
+And here we get to the core problem.
 How can we make sure that this `Synchronizer`
 service can still let the CLI know what it's doing (and how far it is in the process),
 without binding CLI output so much to the service, that it's unusable from any other
 access point (like controllers, event listeners etc)?